edwardleardi/nourish/CONTRIBUTING.rst

 - Tag the commit following `PEP 0440 <https://www.python.org/dev/peps/pep-0440>`__, e.g. ``git tag -a v0.1a1 -m "First Alpha Release"``.
 - Push the tag, e.g. ``git push origin v0.1a1``.
+- On the `GitHub Releases <https://github.com/edwardleardi/nourish/releases>`__ page, convert the tag into a release by adding a title, description, and marking whether or not it is a pre-release.

 To publish to PyPI:

-- Once a release is pushed, :file:`.github/workflows/publish-to-pypi.yml` will automatically upload it to PyPI.
+- When a full release is created, :file:`.github/workflows/publish-to-pypi.yml` will automatically upload it to PyPI.
-- However to manually upload, run ``python setup.py sdist bdist_wheel`` then ``twine upload -r pypi dist/nourish-x.x*``.
+- However to manually upload a release, run ``python setup.py sdist bdist_wheel`` then ``twine upload -r pypi dist/nourish-x.x*``.

 Pull Request & Issues
 ---------------------